Nancy Soderberg

-Nancy Elisabeth Soderberg (born March 13, 1958) is an American foreign policy strategist who currently serves as Resident Director for National Democratic Institute in Kosovo.
-Soderberg served as the third-ranking official on the Clinton Administration's National Security Council from 1993 to 1997 and as an Alternate Representative to the United Nations as a Presidential Appointee, with the rank of Ambassador, from 1997 to 2001.
+Nancy Elisabeth Soderberg (born March 13, 1958) is an American diplomat, former political candidate, and foreign policy strategist who currently serves as Resident Director for National Democratic Institute in Kosovo.
+Soderberg served as the third-ranking official on the Clinton administration's National Security Council from 1993 to 1997 and as an Alternate Representative to the United Nations as a Presidential Appointee, with the rank of Ambassador, from 1997 to 2001.
 She has also held positions at the International Crisis Group, Connect U.S. Fund, and the Public Interest Declassification Board.
-In 2012 she ran unsuccessfully for Florida Senate District 4.
+In 2012 she ran unsuccessfully for Florida's 4th Senate district.
 Soderberg ran for Congress as a Democrat in the 2018 midterm elections in Florida's 6th congressional district.

 Education and early career

-Soderberg was born in Santurce, Puerto Rico, where her father, a civil engineer, was working on a project, and grew up in Baltimore and Tulsa.
+Soderberg was born in Santurce, Puerto Rico, where her father, a civil engineer, was working on a project, and grew up in Baltimore and Tulsa, Oklahoma.
 She attended Vanderbilt University, spent her junior year in Paris, and graduated with a Bachelor of Arts degree in French and Economics.
-She spoke fluent French and "wanted to do something international but wasn’t sure what" so she ended up taking a "boring" job at a bank.
+She spoke fluent French and "wanted to do something international but wasn't sure what" so she ended up taking a "boring" job at a bank.
 From 1982 to 1984, she worked as a Budget Analyst at the Bank of New England in Boston, where she prepared its budget and made regular reports to the Board of Directors regarding loan portfolios.

-She was accepted to Georgetown University's School of Foreign Service in Washington, D.C., where she took a class with Madeleine Albright (who later became Bill Clinton's Secretary of State), who told her to get into politics.
+She was accepted to Georgetown University's School of Foreign Service in Washington, D.C., where she took a class with Madeleine Albright (who later became Bill Clinton's secretary of state), who told her to get into politics.
 She graduated in 1984 with a Master of Science degree, where she concentrated on international economics and political risk analysis.

 Political career

 Early career

 Albright got her a job counting delegates for Walter Mondale's campaign from 1983 to 1984 ahead of the 1984 presidential election, which he lost.
-She served as foreign policy advisor to Senator Edward M. Kennedy in the U.S. Senate from 1985 to 1988 and 1989 to 1992.
-(She took a small break to work as the deputy issues director for foreign policy for the Dukakis campaign ahead of the 1988 presidential election.)
+She served as foreign policy advisor to Senator Ted Kennedy in the United States Senate from 1985 to 1988 and 1989 to 1992.
+(She took a small break to work as the deputy issues director for foreign policy for Dukakis campaign ahead of the 1988 presidential election.)